DiscordBM/DiscordBM/README.md

         let bot: BotGatewayManager = ...

         /// Tell the manager to connect to Discord.
-        /// FYI, This will return _before_ the connection is fully established await bot.connect()
+        /// This will return after the web-socket connection is established, which might take some seconds await bot.connect()

         /// Get an `AsyncStream` of `Gateway.Event`s